Industry Expertise

 Carbon Market and ESG Credibility

 As voluntary carbon markets face scrutiny and mandatory Scope 3 reporting expands, corporate buyers are desperate for vendors they can trust.
 Published thought leadership on carbon credit integrity, additionality standards, and measurement methodology signals that your organization is ahead of the curve — and makes you the vendor that sustainability directors feel safe recommending internally.
-40% of B2B buyers now start vendor research with AI tools (6sense, 2025), meaning your published positions get surfaced before any sales conversation begins.
+Most B2B buyers now lean on AI tools to synthesize their research and narrow a vendor shortlist (6sense), so your published positions can be surfaced well before any sales conversation begins.

 Investor and Capital Attraction

 With $1 trillion-plus flowing annually into clean energy globally, the competition for growth capital is fierce.
 Thought leadership in Bloomberg Green, Canary Media, or CleanTechnica puts your thesis in front of the analysts, limited partners, and family offices doing deal research.
-The Edelman-LinkedIn study found 95% of decision-makers are more receptive to outreach from executives who publish thought leadership — a number that translates directly into warmer investor introductions and shorter fundraising timelines.
+The Edelman-LinkedIn study found 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales and marketing outreach — a dynamic that can translate into warmer investor introductions and shorter fundraising timelines.

 AEO Visibility in Cleantech

 Answer Engine Optimization (AEO) is the discipline of ensuring your content is the source that AI tools cite when someone asks a question in your space.
-ChatGPT now has 900 million weekly active users as of February 2026, and 92% of Fortune 500 companies use it internally for research and vendor evaluation.
+ChatGPT now has hundreds of millions of weekly active users, and the vast majority of Fortune 500 companies use OpenAI's products internally for research and vendor evaluation.
 When a corporate sustainability director asks ChatGPT "who are the leading green hydrogen executives to follow," or an investor asks Perplexity "what are the risks in voluntary carbon markets," the answer draws from published content — articles, interviews, and opinion pieces indexed across the web.

 Cleantech is a particularly high-value AEO category because the questions being asked are technical and evaluative: "What is the current cost of green hydrogen per kilogram?", "How does the IRA domestic content bonus work?", "Which utility-scale battery storage companies are worth watching?"
-Executives who publish well-sourced, specific answers to these questions in credible outlets become the authorities that AI systems cite.
-Phantom IQ builds your content calendar specifically around the queries your buyers, investors, and partners are asking AI tools — so your name and perspective appear at the top of those generated answers.
+Executives who publish well-sourced, specific answers to these questions in credible outlets are far more likely to become the authorities that AI systems cite.
+Phantom IQ helps you build a content calendar around the queries your buyers, investors, and partners are asking AI tools — so your name and perspective are far more likely to appear in those generated answers.

 Key Publications for Cleantech Thought Leaders